featured image

 Published by Timothy Woods

-With years of grilling under my belt, I’m here to give you some tips on getting additional smoke out of your Traeger to get the smoke taste that you want.
+Having spent years honing my grill skills, I’m here to share some tips on getting additional smoke out of your Traeger to get the smoke taste you

 1. Go Low and Slow